Shravan-Chaudhary/Shravan-Chaudhary/README.md

-# Hello, I'm Shravan 👋
+## Hello, I'm Shravan 👋

-## 🚀 About Me
-I'm a Full Stack Developer with a passion for technology and a commitment to continuous learning.
+A Full Stack Developer with a passion for technology and a commitment to continuous learning.
 My journey in the tech world is driven by my curiosity and desire to understand and master the intricacies of the latest technologies.

 ## 💼 Technical Skills